• Skip to Content

 PhD Preliminary Oral Examination

-4. Purpose of Preliminary Oral Examination: The purpose of a preliminary examination is to test the depth and breadth of the student’s knowledge and reasoning abilities.
+The purpose of the preliminary oral examination is to test the depth and breadth of the student’s knowledge and reasoning abilities.
 The scope of such an examination cannot, nor should it be, sharply defined.
-The examination committee can gain a feeling for the limits of the examination by a review of the candidate’s formal course record and by knowledge of the school, group, department, or committee requirements (e.g., whether specific minor as well as major subjects are to be included).
+The Doctor of Philosophy Board Oral Examination Committee will evaluate students in the following 3 domains:

 Preliminary Oral Examinations are closed to all but the candidate and examination committee members.
 (Students are encouraged to arrange for a “Dry Run” presentation for colleagues and faculty input prior to exam.)